Irthington Castle

 Irthington Castle was a castle located near Irthington, Cumbria, England.

 History

 The barony of Gilsland was granted to Hubert I de Vaux in 1157 by King Henry II of England.
 A timber motte and bailey castle was built by either Hubert or his son Robert.
-The castle was the caput of the barony of Gilsland until the 14th century, with Ranulph de Dacre, Baron Dacre moving the caput to Naworth Castle in 1335.
+The castle was the Caput baroniae of the barony of Gilsland until the 14th century, with Ranulph de Dacre, Baron Dacre moving the caput to Naworth Castle in 1335.